17molebr/SIMPI/README.md

 make
 ./mpi user 2
 ```
-where the number after user is a integer indicating how many processes use.
+where the number after user is a integer indicating how many processes shall be used.